monk-io/docs/docs/publishing.md

 ## Publishing to MonkHub

-MonkHub hosts its contents publicly so that it stays available to all Monk instances in existence.
-Contents of the Hub are synced across all Monk instances every couple of minutes.
+MonkHub hosts its contents publicly so that it stays available to all MonkOS instances in existence.
+Contents of the Hub are synced across all MonkOS instances every couple of minutes.
-Once something is published to MonkHub it immediately becomes public and available to all Monk users.
+Once something is published to MonkHub it immediately becomes public and available to all MonkOS users.

 MonkHub periodically pulls a set of public Git repos from different publishers and aggregates their contents.
 This means that having your Kit published on GitHub is basically enough to have it published on MonkHub.